lampardchelsea/hello-world/leetcode/TwoPointers/README.md

 <p>Split Two Strings to Make Palindrome
 <p>1.
 [Scan till different from two strings, then scan till different on either of one string] (https://leetcode.com/problems/split-two-strings-to-make-palindrome/discuss/888985/Java-clean-O(n)-with-explanations)

+<p>Remove Palindromic Subsequences
+<p>1.
+[Use the Trick : the input string only consists of letters 'a' and 'b'!!] (https://leetcode.com/problems/remove-palindromic-subsequences/discuss/490352/Java-Use-the-Trick-%3A-the-input-string-only-consists-of-letters-'a'-and-'b'!!)